jasonbayton/11ty/_src/projects/managed-info/support/customising-managed-info.md

 ## Enter your organisation ID

-In order to unlock remote data sync and backend service integration, inputting the licensed organisation ID of Android Enterprise bind is the first of a two-step process.
+In order to unlock remote data sync and backend service integration, inputting the licensed organisation ID of you Android Enterprise bind is the first of a two-step process.
 You can find this in two ways:

 - Head to [Google Play admin settings](https://play.google.com/work/adminsettings) and log in with the account you used for your bind
 - Open the managed Google Play iFrame within your EMM, and click the settings icon in the top right of the iFrame